 Consistent federal health benefits for non-convicted individuals would allow for improved care while decreasing short-term costs to local taxpayers and long-term expenses to the federal government.
 A more efficient investment of resources would improve post-release care coordination and result in decreased crime, reduced recidivism, and better outcomes for the overall health and safety of our residents.

-It is time for federal policymakers to eliminate the harmful Medicaid Inmate Exclusion Policy.
+It is time for Congress and the Biden administration to eliminate the harmful Medicaid Inmate Exclusion Policy.

 NAME COUNTY/STATE/ORGANIZATION TITLE

 Scan the QR code to download the op-ed